syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Selection.md

 If the `field` property of Checkbox column is not defined, then it acts as a template column.
 So `field` property is necessary to perform grid actions like sorting, editing, etc., for the corresponding Checkbox column.

-N> The primary key for the data source should be defined in `Columns` definition, for checkbox selection to work properly.
-In `Columns` definition, particular primary column’s `is-primary-key` property should be set to `true`.

 The following code example describes the above behavior.

 {% tabs %}